Third-Degree (Complete) Atrioventricular Block

-The atria are stimulated by the Sinus Node, if no other alteration is present, while the ventricles are stimulated by a subsidiary pacemaker distal to the site of the block.
+The atria are stimulated by the sinus node, if there is no other disturbance, while the ventricles are stimulated by a subsidiary pacemaker from somewhere distal to the site of the block.

 Electrocardiogram Findings of Complete AV Block